 Published online: June 14, 2021

-Forty-seven patients with UC treated with tacrolimus at our institution were divided into remission and failure groups (colectomy or switch to biologics), and the biological data at the start of observation and at weeks 1 and 2 were retrospectively examined.
-Kaplan-Meier and multivariate analyses were performed using Alb as a prognostic factor in UC treatment.
+Patients treated with tacrolimus at our hospital were divided into a remission group and a failure group, and data including serum albumin at the start of observation and at the first and second weeks were retrospectively examined.

 Lower albumin levels in week 2 than in week 0 after achieving trough levels of tacrolimus were shown to increase risk for failure, including colectomy and switch to biologics, within 3 mo.

 Early serum albumin changes in patients with ulcerative colitis treated with tacrolimus predict clinical outcome.

 In cases where albumin levels in week 2 are lower than week 0, changes to other treatment options, including surgical total colectomy, should be considered as soon as possible.